Valinsky-Pimentel/PortfolioTCPRO/README.md

 #  Portfolio

+> Author: Karina Joanna Xochipa Mendoza 🦾
-This project, created for the Tecnolochicas PRO bootcamp, is a website that is responsive to devices of different sizes.

-Here you will find a showcase of my passion for web development and design.
-With a focus on creating visually stunning and functional websites, I strive to deliver memorable user experiences.
-From captivating animations to seamless navigation, I bring creativity and technical expertise to every project.
-Explore my work and discover how I can bring your digital presence to life."
+This project was created for the Tecnolochicas PRO bootcamp, in this Portfolio, designer with tecnologies like HTML, CSS, JS and Bootstrap, to show my work, here you will find a showcase of my passion for web development and design.
+With a focus on creating visually stunning and functional websites.
+I invite you to give a look at my work and do not hesitate to contact me❗️.

-El propósito de esta página web es mostrar el portafolio de proyectos de un(a) desarrollador(a) y su experiencia.
-Incluye una descripción breve de su motivación, experiencia, proyectos, artículos publicados y formas de contacto.

-También incluye imágenes alternativas en la carpeta `imagenes` en caso de que se desee personalizar la imagen principal del desarrollador, además de animación a la escritura de la página web con JavaScript.

 ### Screenshots